Judge appoints bank trustee for Hawaiian heiress’ millions

 Roseanne Goo, an attorney representing the foundation, cried as she urged the judge to consider what is right for Kawananakoa.
 Even though she doesn’t have a relationship with her, she and others “hold her in this special place because she is a vulnerable kupuna,” Goo said, using a Hawaiian word that can mean elder.

+Wright, who didn’t attend the hearing, said he offered having the bank step in early in the case.

+“I promised Ms. Kawananakoa that I would defend her trust and legacy no matter what,” he said after the ruling.
+“I am grateful that her gift to Native Hawaiians has been preserved.”

 Sitting next to Worth, Kawananakoa watched the hearing while her pet Chihuahua sat on her lap.
-The couple declined to comment as they left court.
+The couple didn’t comment as they left court.

 Their attorneys said they are gratified Wright has been removed but are disappointed Kawananakoa can’t select her own trustees.